Change Manager: Definition, background, tips – How to lead change successfully

 And what if it does?

-However, if rumors do get out, clarify them with your employees.
-If you try to cover up what everyone knows anyway, you will only trigger even more negative feelings among your employees and make yourself untrustworthy.
+However, if rumors do get out, explain to your employees and communicate openly what you can say, but also what you can’t say.
+If you try to cover up what everyone knows anyway, you will only trigger negative feelings among your employees, you will become untrustworthy and trust will be lost.

 It is perfectly legitimate to say that nothing can be said at the moment.
-If you can give employees a date when information can be communicated, then do so, this will help people get through the uncertain waiting time.
+If you can give your employees a date when information can be communicated, then do so.
+This helps people to get through the uncertain waiting time.

 That’s the way we humans are: when we have the opportunity to choose between the familiar and the new, we choose the more comfortable way: our routines.
 We just love our comfort zone.
 When we have the opportunity to move out of our comfort zone, we do so.
 In other words, we prefer to use the computer program and communication channels we are familiar with, we prefer to stick to the old rules and let the old things live on.
 But the new has no chance this way!